jitesoft/docker-php/README.md

 Sources are built natively on x86_64 and aarch64 and images built as cross-architecture builds with buildx.
 That is, the images are built for both amd64 and arm64.

-Support for x-arch is available on DockerHub and GitLab until quay.io supports multi-arch manifests.

 The runtime images includes the following extra extensions: gd (jpg, webp, png), zip, imagick, gmp and redis.
 These might change during its lifetime.